 Teaching in smaller cities

 Smaller cities in more remote areas of Vietnam sometimes offer higher rates of pay or sign-up bonuses to attract English teachers.
-This might be an option if you want to base yourself in a rural province such as Sa Pa, Ninh Binh, or along the Mekong.
+This might be an option if you want to stay in Ninh Binh, Sa Pa of other rural provinces along the Mekong.

 You can sign up with a recruiter or make inquiries in places that take your fancy while traveling through the country on your tourist visa.